samuelrince/msbapi/README.md

 ### <a name="accesstoken"></a> How to get your access token

-To get you `ACCESS_TOKEN` you will need to log in your ruTorrent interface and the launch the Web Developer Tools from your browser.
+To get your `ACCESS_TOKEN` you will need to log in your ruTorrent interface and the launch the Web Developer Tools from your browser.
 In the network tab look for a backend call (to `action.php` for instance) and check the request headers.
 You will find an `Authorization` header that contains your `ACCESS_TOKEN` as following: